KredeGC/GPhone/Framework.md

 Panel.Remove()                -- Removes this panel
 ```

-## A simple APP using GPnl
+### A simple APP using GPnl
 Let's imagine the following code is placed in "gphone/gapps/testapp.lua".
-The GPhone addon will automatically add it to the App list once the map loads.
+The GPhone will automatically add it to the App-list once the map loads.

 ```lua
 APP.Name        = "TestApp"                       -- The name of the App